By using this site, you agree to the Privacy Policy and Terms of Use.

 Hashimoto’s is an autoimmune condition in which the immune system targets the thyroid gland by mistake.
 This damage over time makes it harder for the thyroid to make hormones, which can lead to hypothyroidism.

-• Food sensitivities, chronic inflammation
+• Chronic inflammation

-• Genetics, nutrient deficiencies (selenium, zinc, vitamin D)
+• Nutrient deficiencies (selenium, zinc, vitamin D)

 Best Thyroid-Friendly Foods